zoomment/zoomment-widget/README.md

 # FooComments

-Comments, views and reactions for your website.💬👁️😀
+Comments, views and reactions for your website with less than 300kb.💬👁️😀

 ![screenshot reactions and views](/images/reactions-views-screenshot.png)
 ![screenshot comments](/images/light.png)